 Engaged in multiple arenas of contemporary music, Worthington’s other activities span concert production, electronic music, and audio engineering.
 In 2014 he co-founded wasteLAnd, a concert series praised by the L.A.
 Times as “our musical pioneers,” serving as executive director through its first five seasons.
 As an electronic musician, Worthington has performed and coded performance materials for music by composers ranging from Lucier to Stockhausen.
 In addition to his own albums, he has engineered and produced recordings for Populist Records, Orenda Records, Innova Recordings, and Bridge Records.

-Worthington studied at the Eastman School of Music with James VanDemark and the University of California San Diego with Mark Dresser.
+Since 2017, Worthington has been the principal bass of the Redlands Symphony and the Artist Teacher of Bass at the University of Redlands.
+He studied at the Eastman School of Music with James VanDemark and the University of California San Diego with Mark Dresser.
 While in San Diego, he also studied the Alexander Technique with Eileen Trobermann.
 He performs on a copy of a Lorenzo Carcassi bass built for him by Barrie Kolstein. www.scottworthington.com

-You can also download a zip file of high resolution photos with photo credit information.
+You can also download a zip file of photos with photo credit information.